"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Revelation 14:1, 4-5 - Then I looked, and behold, a Lamb standing on Mount Zion, and with Him one hundred and forty-four thousand, having His Father's name written on their foreheads....
 These are the ones who were not defiled with women, for they are virgins.
 These are the ones who follow the Lamb wherever He goes.
 These were redeemed from among men, being firstfruits to God and to the Lamb.
 And in their mouth was found no deceit, for they are without fault before the throne of God.

 Psalms 24:3-4 - Who may ascend into the hill of the LORD?
 Or who may stand in His holy place?
 He who has clean hands and a pure heart, who has not lifted up his soul to an idol, nor sworn deceitfully.

-All is not lost for Ephraim and Dan.
-In the Millennium, God will restore Ephraim as a son, and they will never go after idols again:
+But God will restore Ephraim as a son, and they will never go after idols again:

 Jeremiah 31:18 - "I have surely heard Ephraim bemoaning himself: 'You have chastised me, and I was chastised, like an untrained bull; restore me, and I will return, for You are the LORD my God.
 Surely, after my turning, I repented; and after I was instructed, I struck myself on the thigh; I was ashamed, yes, even humiliated, because I bore the reproach of my youth.'
 Is Ephraim My dear son?
 Is he a pleasant child?
 For though I spoke against him, I earnestly remember him still; therefore My heart yearns for him; I will surely have mercy on him, says the LORD."